 Backpacking to Dry Lake was a real surprise.
 One benefit of the wet winter here in Southern California is that Dry Lake in the San Gorgonio Wilderness is not dry, it is currently full.
 An average Spring will bring some water to the lake, but it quickly dries up with the warmer temperatures.
-The past few years Dry Lake as been that very dry, but this year it looks spectacular.
+The past few years Dry Lake has been very dry, but this year it looks spectacular.

 Backpacking to Dry Lake